Pedro Miguel (footballer)

 Pedro Miguel Carvalho Deus Correia (بيدرو ميغيل كارفاليو ديوس كورييا; born 6 August 1990), known as Pedro Miguel and also Ró-Ró (رُو رُو), is a professional footballer who plays for Al Sadd and the Qatar national team as a right-back or a central defender.

 Having played lower-league football in Portugal, he appeared for Al Ahli and Al Sadd in the Qatar Stars League after arriving in the country in January 2011.
-He won several honours with the latter, including three league titles.
+He won several honours with the latter, including six league titles.

 Born in Portugal, Pedro Miguel represented Cape Verde and Qatar at under-21 and senior levels, respectively.
-He was part of the squads at the 2019 and 2023 Asian Cups, 2019 Copa América, 2021 Gold Cup and 2022 World Cup, winning the first two tournaments.
+He was part of the squads at the 2019 and 2023 Asian Cups, 2019 Copa América, 2021 Gold Cup and two FIFA World Cups, winning the first two tournaments.

 Club career

 Born in Algueirão–Mem Martins, Sintra, Portugal of Cape Verdean descent, Pedro Miguel received his nickname of Ró-Ró in tribute to his idols, the Brazilian internationals Ronaldo and Romário.
 He played for several clubs as a youth, including Benfica where he spent nearly six seasons, and made his senior debut with Farense in the fourth division in 2009; he switched the following season to another team in that tier, Aljustrelense.

 In January 2011, Ró-Ró left his country of birth and signed for Al Ahli in Qatar.
 He scored his first goal against Al Kharaitiyat on 7 January 2012, but in a 4–2 loss.

 Pedro Miguel appeared in only six matches in his first full season, and the Doha-based side was also relegated from the Stars League.
 He joined Al Sadd of the same league in 2016 and, upon his arrival, revealed his interest in playing for the Qatar national team.
 He netted for the first time in the league for the Jesualdo Ferreira-led squad on 12 December of that year, contributing to an 8–0 home demolition of Umm Salal.

 At the 2019 FIFA Club World Cup on home soil, Pedro Miguel scored in extra time as Al Sadd won 3–1 against New Caledonia's Hienghène Sport in the first round.
 Playing in an attacking formation under former teammate Xavi, he was a league winner again in 2020–21, in addition to winning two national cups.